 We Got the Beat: The Art of the Scene

 What is the difference between a narrative summary and a scene?
 What does it mean to “enter a scene too early” or “leave the scene too late”?
 And what on earth do editors mean when they say your scene didn’t “turn”?
-In this 1 ½ hour hands-on workshop, you’ll put pen to paper and learn the foundations of good scene writing and revision.
+In this 1 ½ hour hands-on workshop by Leslie Lutz, you’ll put pen to paper and learn the foundations of good scene writing and revision.

 Intro to Screenwriting.
 Exit from Reality

 From the software you need and the books you should read, to the formatting and unique style of a screenplay, this class will cover the fundamentals of developing your story into a screenplay.
 We’ll look at writing for film/video/television and short form motion pictures, along with how to get started as a screenwriter.
-This class will probably not help you get your raw story to a producer in time for the Oscars, or find a house in the Hollywood hills, but it should give you enough information to know if screenwriting is for you.
+This class by Colin Holmes will probably not help you get your raw story to a producer in time for the Oscars, but it should give you enough information to know if screenwriting is for you.

 Kid Speak: Creating Dialogue for Middle Grade Characters

 Dialog can be tricky, especially if it’s been a while since you were your character’s age.
-In this workshop, you’ll practice tapping into your inner-child to create unique dialogue for your young characters.
+In this workshop by Kay Goodnight, you’ll practice tapping into your inner-child to create unique dialogue for your young characters.
 Concrete examples will be examined.
 You’ll then have the opportunity to apply what you’ve learned to your own work in progress and share the results.